 Develop An Adverse Event Decision Tree

-Create an adverse event decision tree (like the one above) to give your team a clear process; define what adverse events are, and provide the questions to ask find out which mentions are adverse events, and solid instructions on when to report an adverse event.
+Create an adverse event decision tree to give your team a clear process; define what adverse events are, and provide the questions to ask to find out which mentions are adverse events, and solid instructions on when to report an adverse event.